-With summer in full swing, many companies plan group outings to amusement parks, baseball games, picnic grounds, pools, outdoor concerts or even someone’s backyard.
-Many times, alcoholic beverages are provided by the company.
-Business owners and managers should recognize that there is a legal liability associated with providing alcohol at these types of events that is not entirely unlike the risks borne by your local tavern owner.
+With the holiday season in full swing, many companies are hosting events with alcoholic beverages provided.
+Business owners and managers should recognize that there is a legal liability associated with providing alcohol at these types of events that is not entirely unlike the risks borne by your local tavern owner or caterer.

 The courts have frequently held sponsors of events responsible for tragedies that have ensued when impaired individuals are involved in accidents.
 When an entity provides intoxicating beverages to others, it is taking on at least some of the risk of an individual’s actions who is under the influence.
 The provider of alcohol also bears the risk that the alcohol will end up in the hands of minors.